benc-uk/benc.dev/content/blog/slim-decafe-java/index.md

 title: Slim Decafe Java
 date: 2019-11-30
 tags: [microservices, java, kubernetes]
-description: I've built up a small collection of simple containered web apps in a number of languages/frameworks over the last couple of years which I use for my demos.
+description: I've built up a small collection of simple containerized web apps in a number of languages/frameworks over the last couple of years, which I use for my demos.
 I use these especially with Azure and with Kubernetes, when I need "something" to deploy and run.
 I was in the process of moving these all over to Kubernetes (deployed though Helm and GitHub Actions) when I took a look at them all running side by side.
 ---
-I've built up a small collection of simple containered web apps in a number of languages/frameworks over the last couple of years which I use for my demos.
+I've built up a small collection of simple containerized, web apps in a number of languages/frameworks over the last couple of years which I use for my demos.
 I use these especially with Azure and with Kubernetes, when I need "something" to deploy and run

+(FYI - You can find [the set of these apps here](https://aka.ms/bc/demoapps))

 I was in the process of moving these all over to Kubernetes (deployed though Helm and GitHub Actions) when I took a look at them all running side by side.